-The directors, on behalf of the Company, are responsible for the other information included in the entity's annual report.
+The Directors, on behalf of the Company, are responsible for the other information included in the Company's Annual Report.
 Other information includes the directors' report and corporate governance statement.
-Our opinion on the statements does not cover any other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.